 In addition, getting a site built is only part of the project.
 Websites like cars, require maintenance.
 Without maintenance and updates, they will get hacked or quit working.
 When that happens finding the foreign firm that built the site or the low-cost provider that charged $300 won’t be available to restore it or maintain it.
 You will then be forced to start all over again and pay a new fee to do it right the second time around.

 He probably lost thousands of dollars in potential business from people who saw the disgusting display on his site and left to find another provider.
 Ouch!
 I was able to fix his problem by building him a new website the right way.
-Had he simply hired a professional and reputable developer in the first place and paid the market rate for the site and maintenance this would not have happened, and he would not have lost thousands of dollars in business and had his brand and reputation damaged.
+Had he simply known how to hire a web designer that was professional and reputable in the first place and paid the market rate for the site and maintenance this would not have happened, and he would not have lost thousands of dollars in business and had his brand and reputation damaged.
 Poor choices in this industry have big financial consequences for your business.
 Ask yourself if you can afford these consequences.

 So, again we come to the question of how much it cost to build a website?
 The short answer is it depends.
 The longer answer is a professional will need to figure your business needs and how much work is involved.
 However a good starting point is if you are paying less than $3,000 for a basic site you are probably talking to an inexperienced or desperate web designer that is new in the field, will make several mistakes, and probably won’t be there to help you when things go wrong because they are out of business.
 The bottom line is professional work by skilled and professional developers is an investment, but it is money well spent and you will be much happier in the long run for having done it.
 If you doubt that consider the story above of the funeral director.
 Ask yourself how much did his $500 website really cost him?

 Broad Skilled Web Designers & Digital Marketing Consultants